- High energy operation for rapid milling; low energy operation for specimen polishing

-Advanced functionality includes tools for managing specimen data, maintenance and log files, and image storage, as well as remote access, which allows you to oversee milling operations via a remote computer if the TEM Mill is networked with your facility’s intranet.
+Advanced functionality includes tools for managing specimen data, maintenance and log files, and image storage.

 Access to instrument configuration, administrative and diagnostic tools, and maintenance and log files, is controlled through privileges granted to the various user levels and require login credentials.

 Stack light system status indicator (optional)

 An optional stack light allows you to view the system status from across the room.

 Two mass flow controllers provide independent and automatic regulation of process gas for the ion sources.
 The gas control algorithm produces stable ion beams over a wide variety of ion source milling parameters.